 Here we briefly describe how the radar data have been processed and the results are obtained.
 We first calculate the daily mean of hourly winds for each altitude and site.
-Then the mean is smoothed by a 16-day running window, shifted by one day.
-In order to compress the data and to further reduce its variability, and to be able to focus on the long-term changes, we implemented a PCA principal component analysis (see details in Sect.
+Then the mean is smoothed by a 16 d running window, shifted by 1 d.
+In order to compress the data and to further reduce its variability and to be able to focus on the long-term changes, we implemented a principal component analysis (see details in Sect.
 2).
-With the first two components of PCA principal component analysis, we are able to reconstruct the mean zonal winds year by year and considering only the altitudes of interest, we extract the day of the year (DOY) in which the reversal occurs.
-Following this analysis, we obtain three different time-series time series for each latitude and definition (SB, SE, and SL=SE-SB summer beginning, summer end and summer length).
-Each time series is treated with a default standard deviation error from the size of the smoothing window, plus an extra consideration for the years where the MZWR mean zonal wind reversal is particularly difficult to assess due to an unclear transition.
-In these cases, the sum of days during the unclear reversal period is divided by two and manually implemented as an error for the particular value.
+With the first two components of principal component analysis, we are able to reconstruct the mean zonal winds year by year and, considering only the altitudes of interest, we extract the day of the year (DOY) on which the reversal occurs.
+Following this analysis, we obtain three different time series for each latitude and definition (summer beginning, summer end, and summer length).
+Each time series is treated with a default standard deviation error from the size of the smoothing window plus an extra consideration for the years where the mean zonal wind reversal is particularly difficult to assess due to an unclear transition.
+In these cases, the sum of days during the unclear reversal period is divided by 2 and manually implemented as an error for the particular value.